Destination XL Group: Uncertain Future

 The lack of significant free cash flows going forward we also see as a clear impediment to longer term success as this will continue to inhibit the company's ability to reduce debt, reduce interest expense, and increase financial flexibility.
 We'd have strongly preferred to see modestly less capital investment in the business over the last several years and greater attention to debt reduction, especially given current circumstances.

-In any case, while the present coronavirus situation and the uncertainty around the short and long term impact on the economy make any projection of future results fraught with uncertainty, this is our task.
+In any case, while the present coronavirus situation and the uncertainty around the short and long-term impact on the economy make any projection of future results fraught with uncertainty, this is our task.
 Our projections suggest the company will continue to post losses for both fiscal years 2021 and 2022, as noted above, with the potential for a small profit in 2023 and a larger profit in 2024.
-However, these projections rely on highly uncertain and, in the later years, quite optimistic assumptions about the company’s ability to boost gross margins and reduce operating expenses.
+However, these projections rely on highly uncertain and, in the later years, quite optimistic assumptions about the company's ability to boost gross margins and reduce operating expenses.

 Financial purgatory, though, is a virtual certainty for the next three to four years regardless of the exact trend in revenues and expenses barring a significant change on either line.